andy-wood-red/Thunder/docs/plugin/subsystems.md

 The IsActive() call simply returns true if the susbsytem exists in a list of active subsystems.

 <h3>Plugin Startup</h3>
 Each plugin config can add dependencies on subsytems being available before starting.
-This is achieved with the following sort of entry in the plugin config file:
+This may be achieved with the following sort of entry in the plugin config file:

 ```json
         "precondition":[